CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.1.1 network architecture and design.md

 ### 2 2 Insufficiently secured network access

 Is the internal network connected to the Internet and the transition not sufficiently protected, z.
-For example, because no firewall is used or it is misconfigured, attackers can access and copy or manipulate the institution's sensitive information.
+For example, because no firewall is used or misconfigured, attackers can access and copy or manipulate the institution's sensitive information.

 ### 2 3 Improper construction of networks

 If a network is improperly constructed or improperly extended, unsafe network topologies and network configurations can arise.
 This makes it easier for attackers to find security holes, penetrate the institution's internal network and extract information, manipulate data or disrupt entire production systems.
-Also, attackers in a faulty network, which the security systems can only monitor to a limited extent, remain unrecognized for longer.
+Also, attackers in a faulty network, which the security systems can only monitor to a limited extent, remain unrecognized for a longer time.

 3 requirements
 ---------------

 The following are specific requirements for network architecture and design.
 Basically, the head of networks is responsible for meeting the requirements.
 Deviations from this are mentioned separately in the corresponding requirements.
 The Information Security Officer (ISB) should always be involved in strategic decisions.
 In addition, the ISB is responsible for ensuring that all requirements are met and verified in accordance with the established security policy.

-### 3.1 Basic requirements
+### 3.1 Basic Requirements

 The following requirements MUST be implemented as a priority:

 #### NET.1.1.A1 Network Security Policy [IT Director, Information Security Officer (ISB)]

-Based on the institution's general security policy, a specific security policy for the network MUST be established, which comprehensibly describes requirements and requirements for how networks are designed and constructed securely.
-The directive MUST include:
+Based on the institution's general security policy, a specific security policy for the network MUST be established, which comprehensibly describes requirements and requirements for how networks are designed and constructed.
+The Directive MUST specify, inter alia:

 * in which cases the security zones are to be segmented and in which cases user groups or clients are to be logically or even physically separated,
 * which communication relationships and which network and application protocols are allowed,